-Gregorio Aguilera y Solís was born in Lipa, Batangas in 1869, the eldest son of Don Gregorio Aguilera y Esguerra and Doña Maria Solís y Luz.
-His Spanish-Filipino father, originally from Singalong Manila, came to Lipa in 1858 as a road inspector, and successively married the two daughters of the wealthy coffee baron Don Celestino Solis, Maria in 1860, and upon her death in 1877, her half-sister Catalina followed in 1880.
+Gregorio Aguilera y Solís was born in Lipa, Batangas on November 1, 1869, the only son of Don Gregorio Aguilera y Esguerra and Doña Maria Solís y Luz.
+His Spanish-Filipino father, originally from Singalong Manila, came to Lipa in 1858 as a road inspector, and successively married the two daughters of the wealthy coffee baron Don Celestino Solís, Maria in 1860, and upon her death in 1877, her half-sister Catalina followed in 1880.

 Since his childhood, “Goring”, as he was called, showed a clear intelligence and always carried the highest marks and the first prizes in his class.
 He obtained his Bachiller en Artes from the prestigious Ateneo Municipal de Manila.
 During his senior year, his teachers stripped him of the medal of excellence for a poem he had written surreptitiously against Spain which began with “Muera la madrasta España…” (Death to stepmother Spain).
 The Jesuits’ leniency in his punishment was striking given the heated political atmosphere of that time.
 As a repentance of sorts, Gregorio intended to join the priesthood and travelled to Europe in 1889.
 He was one of the few students under the pensionado program sponsored by the Spanish government.